praveen-webartisan/Sticky-Action-Buttons/readme.txt

 2. Visit your Website, The Sticky Buttons will appear at the right side of all the Pages.

+3. Add Button of your choice using `+ Add Custom Button` option.

+4. Decide how the Buttons appear using the given provision to change Size, Direction, Placement, View mode and other options.

 == Changelog ==

 = 1.0 =
 Initial release with default Buttons: WhatsApp, Call, Mail

+= 1.1 =
+Add custom Buttons option implemented.
+Customization provisions to Change Size, Direction, Placement, View mode, Icons and Colors are implemented.
+Notification like option enabled to get the User attention 🤔.